Lifestyle #3001

 What is “Major” Depression

-Image by Free-Photos from Pixabay Depression is a mood disorder that causes feelings of despair and lack of interest.
+Depression is a mood disorder that causes feelings of despair and lack of interest.
 There are varying degrees of depression from mild, to temporary episodes of sadness, to severe, persistent depression.
 The most severe form of depression is major depression, also known as clinical depression or major depressive disorder.
-It…
+It can affect people of any…

 articles